NGWPC/icefabric-archive/README.md

 ```sh
 python -m app.main
 ```
-This should spin up the API services.
+This should spin up the API services at `localhost:8000/`.

 If you are running the API locally, you can run
 ```sh